Rajdeep2302/IIT_BBS/README.md

 - Backend integration with a database (e.g., MySQL).
 - Unifying duplicated files (e.g., authentication pages).
 - Implementing dynamic quiz data in `participate-quiz.html`.
-- Enhancing AI features with the Google Gemini API.
 - Improving the UI/UX with more dynamic visualizations.

 ## License